The coolest way to lyse cells, homogenize tissue . . . and more.

 Bullet Blender® Gold Models with 4°C Cooling

-The Bullet Blender Gold model Bullet Blender combines dry ice cooling to keep samples at 4°C, insulation to keep homogenization quiet, and extra-powerful homogenization to give you the excellent results.
+The Bullet Blender Gold series models incorporate dry ice cooling to keep samples at 4°C, insulation to keep homogenization quiet, and extra-powerful homogenization to give you excellent results.

 - Samples kept at 4°C